HMX-1: Aircraft

 The first official presidential helicopter was the VH-34 Choctaw, beginning operations in September 1957, and replaced by the VH-3A Sea King beginning in 1962.
 In the late 1970s, the VH-3As were retired and replaced by the upgraded VH-3D.
-The current fleet is made up of the VH-3D and the VH-60N "WhiteHawk", which entered service with the squadron in 1988.
+The current fleet is made up of the VH-3D, the VH-60N "Whitehawk", which entered service with the squadron in 1988, the VH-92, and the MV-22.

 The V designates the aircraft as configured for use by VIPs.
 The Executive Flight Detachment is the only Marine Corps unit to operate these Sikorsky aircraft.
-The VH-3D is capable of transporting 14 passengers while the VH-60N seats 11.
-Both helicopters require a pilot, copilot, and crew chief, and the VH-60N's crew also includes a communications systems operator.
+The VH-3D is capable of transporting 14 passengers, as is the VH-92, while the VH-60N only seats 11.
+All 3 helicopters require a pilot, copilot, and crew chief, but only the VH-60N and VH-92 also require a communications systems operator.
 Because the VH-60N folds easily for loading into an Air Force C-5 Galaxy or a C-17 Globemaster it is ideal for overseas assignments.
 The Marines can prepare a VH-60N for a C-5 load in less than two hours.

-Due to the uniqueness of the VH platforms, all pilots and maintenance personnel assigned are trained by Sikorsky factory-trained instructors.
-Depending on the Military Occupational Specialty, these schools range from 1 to 5 months and are taught at the squadron.
-Sikorsky technical representatives then provide a watchful eye as the Marines operate and maintain the helicopters.
+Due to the uniqueness of the VIP transport platforms, denoted by the VH prefix, all pilots and maintenance personnel assigned to these aircraft are trained by Sikorsky factory-trained instructors.
+Depending on the Military Occupational Specialty, these schools can range from 1 to 5 months and are taught at the squadron.
+Sikorsky technical representatives oversee the Marines' operation and maintenance of the aircraft.

 HMX-1 was scheduled to receive 23 new Lockheed Martin VH-71 Kestrel helicopters to replace the current fleet.
-However, in April 2009, it was announced that the Kestrel program was no longer included in the Defense budget.
-The VXX program was restarted, and is slated to deliver new aircraft between 2017 and 2023.

-HMX-1 also formerly operated a small number of CH-46 Sea Knights for utility purposes, and recently retired its fleet of CH-53E Super Stallions.
+However, in April 2009, it was announced that the Kestrel program was cancelled over budget concerns.
+The VXX program was restarted in 2010 and the Sikorsky VH-92 won the competition in 2014.
+Final delivery of VH-92's to the unit was completed in 2024.
+HMX-1 also formerly operated a small number of CH-46 Sea Knights for utility purposes and a fleet of CH-53E Super Stallions.
 These aircraft were replaced with MV-22B Ospreys by 2017.
-These support aircraft also share the HMX-1 dark green livery, but lack the white paint at the top of the aircraft (thus the nickname "white tops") that the VIP transport helicopters have.
-On August 11, 2013 two MV-22 Ospreys made their presidential debut ferrying Secret Service agents, White House staff, and members of the media from CGAS Cape Cod to Martha's Vineyard during the President's vacation.
-As of August 2024, HMX-1 has 7 Sikorsky VH-3D of 1960s' vintage, 8 Sikorsky VH-60N from the 80s/90s era and 12 Bell-Boeing MV-22 Ospreys.
+The MV-22's share the dark green livery that is characteristic of HMX-1, but they lack the white painted top which gained the other aircraft the nickname "white tops".
+On 11 August 2013 two MV-22 Ospreys made their presidential debut ferrying Secret Service agents, White House staff, and members of the media from CGAS Cape Cod to Martha's Vineyard during the President's vacation.
+As of August 2024, HMX-1 operates a fleet of 10 Sikorsky VH-3D's, 6 Sikorsky VH-60N's, 9 Sikorsky VH-92's and 12 Bell-Boeing MV-22 Ospreys.